 The Combe Trust Fellowship is intended to encourage outstanding interdisciplinary research, international scholarly collaboration, and networking activities of visiting Fellows together with academics in the Centre for Theology and Public Issues (CTPI): https://ctpi.div.ed.ac.uk/.
 Applications for visits of two to three months are welcomed from senior researchers in the following areas: public theology, religion and religious education, physiology and health, Scots law, peacebuilding, prison reform, psychiatry, psychology and neuroscience, moral philosophy, natural sciences or the arts (e.g. theatre, film, dance, visual arts).
+We would also particularly welcome applications linked to the themes of the Institute Project on Decoloniality (IPD'24) taking place at IASH from 2021 to 2024.
+This project invites scholars from around the world to visit Edinburgh and conduct research on the theme of decoloniality, broadly understood.
 Fellows will be expected to work in collaboration with one or more members of academic staff in the CTPI, and to take an active part in both IASH interdisciplinary and CTPI events.

 The Combe Trust Fellow is also expected to deliver the annual Combe Trust Lecture as a condition of the award.
 Proposals for the lecture topic, emerging from the interests of George Combe (1788 - 1858), will form part of the evaluation of candidates.
 George Combe was a Scottish lawyer, and founder of the Edinburgh Phrenological Society.
 In addition to phrenology and physiology, Combe was interested in chemistry, history, moral philosophy, prison reform, education and secularism.